Remission of Type 2 Diabetes and Reversal of Insulin Resistance with Lifestyle Medicine Certificate Course

 Target Audience

-This course is applicable for interprofessional healthcare team including physicians, registered nurses, nurse practitioners, physician assistants, registered dietitians, physical therapists, occupational therapists, pharmacists, other health professionals working with chronic disease prevention or treatment, certified health coaches, and clinicians in training.
+This course is applicable for interprofessional healthcare team including physicians, registered nurses, nurse practitioners, physician associates, registered dietitians, physical therapists, occupational therapists, pharmacists, other health professionals working with chronic disease prevention or treatment, certified health coaches, and clinicians in training.

 Learning Objectives